elastocloud/elasto/readme.txt

   2. Create an IAM group with S3 access, assign a new user to the group https://console.aws.amazon.com/iam/home#home

-  3. Obtain the user's Access Key ID and Secret Access Key credentials
+  3. Download the user's access key (credentials.csv) file

-  4. elasto_cli -k S3_Access_Key_ID,S3_Secret_Access_Key
+  4. elasto_cli -k iam_creds_file

 Running (not so short version)